-A recent front page story in the Sydney Morning Herald (Wallace, 2011) “Injuries Show the Dangers of Childcare” highlights the serious problems that can arise when employees are unaware of, or do not follow, organisational safety procedures.
+A front page story in the Sydney Morning Herald “Injuries Show the Dangers of Childcare” highlighted the serious problems that can arise when employees are unaware of or, do not follow, organisational safety procedures.

 While your business may have nothing in common with a childcare centre, it is important to realise that workplace injuries can happen in any organisation.
 According to a WorkCover report, across NSW in 2008-09 there were 139 deaths resulting from workplace accidents and over 133,000 employment injuries reported (WorkCover NSW, 2010).
 These occurred across a range of industries, including ‘low risk’ areas such as administration and insurance.